 Vegan Pewter Dr. Martens (which don’t exists) It was only a few months ago that I bought my first pair or genuine Dr. Martens, and it was only because they’d finally reintroduced their vegan line.
 You are probably aware that I won’t buy leather for ethical reasons, and while I’m comfortable with that decision at the moment, it does come with a cost.
 There are many fashion statements that I would love to make, but cannot because suitable cruelty-free options do not yet exist.
 Consider the fantastic pewter finish that I would love to strut in, not to mention the dozens of others.
 I tell you, if the vegan option were there for more than just two colors (as is the case now), I would own more pairs of these shoes than I would like to admit.
 White, powder blue, red velvet… the list goes on.
 All call out to me, but I have yet to hear an argument that will allow me to buy these and still sleep at night, sadly.

-I’m keeping this one on from last year too.
+Buddhist Alarm Clock I’m keeping this one on from last year too.
 I’m still waking up every morning to the sounds of the local 80’s R&B station.
 I need to get more sleep, I know, but I also think waking up more peacefully wouldn’t hurt either in terms of reducing stress.
 So again, I find myself wanting to explore either the gentle bell to gradually wake me, or the synthetic sounds of harbor noises and the like.
-Anyone have experience wth these?
+Anyone have experience with these?

 Triumph Rocket III At a Reverend Horton Heat show a couple years back, I saw a motorcycle parked out front with a custom paint job designating it as “The Baron.”
 I don’t know enough about them to know what kind it was, but the dim photo I was able to snap with my old phone helped my friend Sean determine that it was likely a Triumph Rocket III or something from the Boss Hoss family.
 What struck me about it was that it didn’t look like a normal bike.
 It looked like it had a small car engine in it, rather than the usual motorcycle guts.
 Take a look at that Rocket III, and you’ll see what I mean.
 I’m not 100% convinced what I saw that night was a Rocket III, but it will do.
 Sean advises me that this is too much bike for most men, and certainly for a novice like myself.
 But since when do I listen to reason?
 Vroom vroom!